 The Best Dog Breeds for Therapy Dogs

-Reasons for Having a Therapy Dog
+Reasons for Having a Service Dog or Therapy Dog

 They can alert the handler if traffic is approaching too closely, lead them through doorways and divert them around obstacles.

-They can bring a ringing phone to its owner, alerting the owner when someone knocks on the door, and alerting the owner if the smoke alarm (or any alarm) goes off.
+They can bring a ringing phone to its owner, alert when someone knocks on the door, and alert the owner if the smoke alarm (or any alarm) goes off.

 These types of therapy dogs can even be trained to move hands away from a person practicing self-harm (such as slapping).

-Not to mention, a trained therapy dog is one of the best shoulders to cry on.
+A trained therapy dog is one of the best shoulders to cry on.

 While there is debate on whether a canine can actually detect a seizure, the other benefits they provide are not debatable.
-These benefits include:

 - bringing medication and bottled water when symptoms start